 You should always aim to submit your assessments by the deadline but any work submitted after 16:00 (UK time) on the deadline day will be considered to be one day late.

-But if you do submit work late, there is a period of 4 working days – the “late submission period” – when you can submit your assessment but it will be subject to a penalty.
+But if you do submit work late, there is a period of seven consecutive days – the “late submission period” – when you can submit your assessment but it will be subject to a penalty.
 For example, if your submission date is 20 November, the late submission period will end on 27 November.
-If work submitted late is of pass standard, your mark will reduced by 5 marks per working day (or part of a day) that it is late.
-Late penalties cannot take the mark below the minimum pass mark for the assessment.
+If work submitted late is of pass standard, your mark will be capped at the minimum pass mark (40% for undergraduates and 50% for postgraduates).

 If work submitted late is not awarded a pass mark, then no penalties are applied.
-Once the four-day late submission period has ended, you cannot submit your assessment and it will be recorded as a non-submission.
+Once the seven day late submission period has ended, you cannot submit your assessment and it will be recorded as a non-submission.

 If you had good reasons for submitting work late, you can make a claim for Personal Mitigating Circumstances (PMC).
 If your PMC is accepted, your late submission penalties will be removed.
 Further information on Personal Mitigating Circumstances can be found here: https://www.salford.ac.uk/askus/academic-support/pmc

 Late submission arrangements do not apply to examinations or similar scheduled and timed assessments such as presentations or performances.

-If you are a disabled student and you have an extension to your assessment deadline recommended in your Reasonable Adjustment Plan (also known as a Student Support Plan), you will be entitled to use this if you need it.
+If you are a disabled student and you have an extension to your assessment deadline recommended in your Reasonable Adjustment Plan, you will be entitled to use this if you need it.
 If you are struggling to meet a deadline or to submit your work within an extended deadline if you have one, and this is for disability-related reasons, please contact askUS Disability & Learner Support (the details for which can be found at the following link: https://www.salford.ac.uk/askus/our-services/disability-and-learner-support/contact-for-disability-support), at least four days before your work is due.
 An adviser will discuss your options.